The universe is not real, time does not exist,

 Many people believe there are realities which exist outside of science and which do not conform to the rules of science.
 It follows that a key question when contemplating reality is, therefore- ‘How credible and reliable is science?’

-To understand why the universe is not real and must exist only as imagination...
+For evidence that the universe is not real, but virtual, and exists only as imagination...

 Please scroll down...